fp7mplane/protocol-ri/doc/protocol-spec.md

 ### Textual representations of element values

-Each primitive type is represented as a value in JSON as follows, following the [Textual Representation of IPFIX Abstract Data Types](http://tools.ietf.org/html/draft-ietf-ipfix-text-adt-06).
+Each primitive type is represented as a value in JSON as follows, following the [Textual Representation of IPFIX Abstract Data Types (RFC7373)](http://tools.ietf.org/html/7373).

 Natural and real values are represented in JSON using native JSON representation for numbers.